-Germany: Erdogan's Nazi claim 'unacceptable'
+Merkel condemns Nazi insult from Erdogan

 Story highlights

-- Turkish president made Nazi jibe after Germany canceled rallies in support of him
+- Turkish President made Nazi jibe after Germany canceled rallies in support of him

-- Berlin rejected his comments Monday as "absolutely unacceptable"
+- German Chancellor condemned his comments Monday as "not justifiable"

 Erdogan lashed out at Germany over the weekend after rallies in the city of Cologne and the town of Gaggenau in support of his government were canceled due to concerns about overcrowding.